 - Language: The official language spoken in Bangladesh is Bengali.
 However, many Bangladeshi people are fluent in English, so you need not worry too much about learning Bengali for your internship in Bangladesh.

 - Networking:Networking in Bangladesh is usually occurs between people in the same societal status.
 However, with an increasing number of expats moving to Bangladesh, new professional networks have sprung up.
 As an intern in Bangladesh, you will most likely have to seek these groups out on your own or talk to others for networking recommendations.
-Feel free to check out the Bangladesh Business Network, or see a list of networks for expats in Bangladesh.
+Feel free to check out the Bangladesh Business Network.

 Work and Labor Laws in Bangladesh

 There is no doubt that Bangladesh’s work and labor laws have come to the attention of the international community.
 The Bangladeshi government has been working to improve and enforce child labor law provisions.
 In any case, most internships in Bangladesh for international workers are unpaid.